tc39/proposal-temporal/docs/datetime.md

 - `milliseconds` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
 - `microseconds` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
 - `nanoseconds` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
-- `disambiguation` (optional string): How to deal with out-of-range values of the other parameters.
-  Allowed values are `constrain`, `balance`, and `reject`.
-  The default is `constrain`.

 **Returns:** a new `Temporal.DateTime` object.

-Use this constructor if you have the correct parameters for the date already as individual number values, or you need the disambiguation behaviour.
+Use this constructor if you have the correct parameters for the date already as individual number values.
-Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, is probably more convenient.
+Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).

-The `disambiguation` parameter works as follows:
-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
-- In `balance` mode, any out-of-range values are resolved by balancing them with the next highest unit.
-- In `reject` mode, the presence of out-of-range values will cause the constructor to throw a `RangeError`.
+Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, and the time parameters must represent a valid time of day.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
-> In the default `constrain` disambiguation mode, this will be converted to 59, and in `balance` mode, to 00 of the next minute.
-> In `reject` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.
+> This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.DateTime.from()` instead.

 The range of allowed values for this type is exactly enough that calling [`inTimeZone()`](./absolute.html#inTimeZone) on any valid `Temporal.Absolute` with any valid `Temporal.TimeZone` will succeed.
 If the parameters passed in to this constructor form a date outside of this range, then `constrain` mode will clamp the values to the limit of the allowed range.